su225/godemlia/README.md

 # Run docker container in bootstrap mode
 docker run kademlia:local

-# Run docker container in non-bootstrap mode
-# Make sure join address is specified.
-Address of other
-# node must be the external IP of that node.
-For now, only
-# IPv4 addresses are supported.
+# Run docker container in non-bootstrap mode.
+Make sure join address is specified.
+Address of other node must be the external IP of that node.
+For now, only IPv4 addresses are supported.
 docker run -e JOIN_ADDR=<hostport-other-node> kademlia:local
 ```